Dr. Tricia Munroe, cVMA, CCRT

 Dr. Monahan is an alumna of The Ohio State University and a transplant from the Midwest.
 She’s been “doctoring” small critters from the yard since the age of 5.
 As a teen she developed a strong desire to help people by caring for their pets.
 Veterinary medicine has been her passion since.

-Dr. Monahan and her husband Steve, our practice administrator, took over the reigns of Atlantic Veterinary Hospital in 2010, but Laura has practiced in the Seattle area since they moved here in 1996.
-Together, they have two young sons and a furry, four-footed menagerie, all rescued pets: cats Gato, Wishbone, and Tilly, a goofball Lab, Jester, and retired Thoroughbred horse, Noah.
+Dr. Monahan and her husband Steve, our practice administrator, took over the reins of Atlantic Veterinary Hospital in 2010, but Laura has practiced in the Seattle area since they moved here in 1996.
+Together, they have two young sons and cats Wishbone and Minky.
+They are in search of their next Labrador.

 Dr. Monahan has 10+ years’ experience in cat-only medicine and a special interest in cat medicine and behavior, dignified hospice care, nutrition, and challenging medical cases where careful detective work can lead to an answer.

 Continuing professional education is critical to Dr. Monahan.
 She attends conferences regularly and has chaired two national veterinary conferences.
-For fun, she enjoys hiking and skiing with her family, as well as reading, cooking, organic gardening, triathlons, and hanging out at the barn with Noah.
+For fun, she enjoys hiking and skiing with her family, as well as reading, cooking, and organic gardening.

 Kari earned her associate’s degree in veterinary technology at PIMA Medical Institute.
 She is a quick learner and a wonderful patient advocate for the pets we serve.